Re–Directing: East || The Right to Live Demonstration in Helsinki [interview]

 The other attempted hijacking took place during the World Village Festival in May where the Migration office and the Ministry of Interior Affairs had their own information tents.
 Inside the tent they had a line with pieces of paper and clothes-pegs where you could write what made you feel safe.
 When I went inside the tent, I was just shocked.
 Of course, these flags are not an original idea: they look like Yoko Ono’s Wish Tree or the old Jewish tradition or the Tibetan prayer flags.
 But the fact that this particular form was adopted during the time when asylum seekers were demonstrating and the flags being their signature visual code...
 On one hand it made me very angry, and on the other hand I realized that we had touched on something – something really strong.
 We were fighting a political struggle through the visuals.

 Airi Triisberg is an independent curator, writer and educator based in Tallinn.
-She is interested in the overlapping fields between political activism and contemporary art practices, issues related to gender and sexualities, illness/health and dis/abilities, self-organization and collective care practices, struggles against precarious working conditions in the art field and beyond.
-Her practice as a politicized art worker is often located at the intersection of political education, self-organization, and knowledge production.
+She is interested in the overlapping fields between political activism and contemporary art practices, issues related to gender and sexualities, illness/health and dis/abilities, self-organisation and collective care practices, struggles against precarious working conditions in the art field and beyond.
+Her practice as a politicised art worker is often located at the intersection of political education, self-organisation and knowledge production.
 One of her ongoing research interests is focused on historical and contemporary moments when the experiences of living with illness or disability have been politicized in order to express social critique.
-In 2015, she curated Get Well Soon!, an exhibition presenting artistic rearticulations of social imaginaries rooted in the radical movements of the 1970s.
-Another strand in her practice has been focused on precarious labor and art workers organizing.
-In 2010–2012, she was an active member in the art workers movement in Tallinn.
-In 2015, she co-published the book Art Workers – Material Conditions and Labour Struggles in Contemporary Art Practice together with Minna Henriksson and Erik Krikortz.
-Currently she is engaged with anti-racist organizing work.
+In 2015 she curated Get Well Soon!, an exhibition presenting artistic re-articulations of social imaginaries rooted in the radical movements of the 1970s.
+Another strand in her practice has been focused on precarious labour and art workers organising.
+In 2010-2012 she was an active member in the art workers movement in Tallinn.
+In 2015 she co-published the book Art Workers – Material Conditions and Labour Struggles in Contemporary Art Practice together with Minna Henriksson and Erik Krikortz.
+Currently she is engaged with anti-racist organising work.